-We may not be successful in obtaining or maintaining necessary rights to vonoprazan and any future product candidates through acquisitions and in-licenses.
+We may not be successful in obtaining or maintaining necessary rights to vonoprazan and any future product candidates through acquisitions and inlicenses.

 Because our development programs may in the future require the use of proprietary rights held by other third parties, the growth of our business may depend in part on our ability to acquire, in-license, or use these third-party proprietary rights.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify as necessary for vonoprazan and any future product candidates.
 The licensing and acquisition of third-party intellectual property rights is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
-We also may be unable to license or acquire third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment.
-If we are unable to successfully obtain rights to required third-party intellectual property rights or maintain the existing intellectual property rights we have, we may have to abandon development of that program and our business and financial condition could suffer.
+We also may be unable to license or acquire third-party rights or maintain the existing intellectual property rights we have, we may have to abandon development of that program and our business and financial condition could suffer.